itHotL/PlayerStats/README.md

 How PlayerStats performs, will heavily depend on the amount of unique players that have joined your server, and on the specs of the machine it is running on.
 I have done elaborate testing on my local server, and it is currently also running on the SMP I play on.
 Looking up an individual statistic is always nearly instant, but for a **top statistic** it can vary.

-With roughly 110 unique players, it takes about 0.1 seconds to calculate a top statistic on the SMP.
+For example: with 110 unique players, it takes about 0.1 seconds to calculate a top statistic on my SMP.
-With 110 unique players, my laptop takes 0.3 seconds.
+With the same playerdata, my laptop takes 0.3 seconds to calculate the same thing.
-With 1000 unique players, my laptop takes about 5 seconds.
-With 5000 unique players, it takes 30 seconds.
-(A beefy PC could do this much faster, of course.)

-I have tried to make the plugin as fast and effecient as possible, but I have not tested it with more than 10.000 playerfiles.
-Although spamming the command had no impact on the server TPS, I don't know if it could have other effects (mainly CPU usage, I am guessing).
-So if you want to use this plugin on servers with a lot of unique players, I recommend limiting the amount of included players by setting a `number-of-days-since-last-joined` limit in the config, and use caution.
-I do want to improve performance in the future though, and I'd love to hear feedback on how the plugin is performing!
+If you have a large amount of unique players (1000+), you could run into performance issues.
+If you notice it takes a long time to calculate top statistics, I recommend limiting the amount of included players by setting a `number-of-days-since-last-joined` limit in the config.
+Additionally, you could revoke the permission `playerstats.stat` for most players, and only allow staff to use it, for example.

+I am working to improve performance for larger servers in the future, and I'd love to hear feedback on how the plugin is performing!

 ## Author Info
 I am a relatively new programmer, and this is one of my first projects.
 I greatly enjoyed making it,